Keep CALM and Improve Visual Feature Attribution: Class Activation Latent Mapping ( )

 \subsubsection{Inferring feature attributions}

 Unlike CAM, our probabilistic formulation enables principled computation of the attribution map as part of the probabilistic inference on $p(y,z|x)$. $Z$ is explicitly defined as the location of the cue for recognition.
-For \ours, the \textbf{attribution map} is naturally defined as the joint likelihood
+For \ours, the \textbf{attribution score} $s_z$ for location $z$ is naturally defined as the joint likelihood given the ground-truth class $\widehat{y}$

-or in human language, \begin{quote} ``The probability that the cue for recognition was at $z$ and the ground truth class $\widehat{y}$ was corrected predicted for the image $\widehat{x}$.'' \end{quote} Note that the definition is far more communicable than the one for CAM in \S\ref{subsubsec:what-is-wrong-with-cam}.
+or in human language, \begin{quote} ``The probability that the cue for recognition was at $z$ and the ground truth class $\widehat{y}$ was correctly predicted for the image ${x}$.'' \end{quote} Note that the definition is far more communicable than the one for CAM in \S\ref{subsubsec:what-is-wrong-with-cam}.
 See Figure~\ref{fig:method-main}c for visualization.

 Apart from the attribution map, one may compute additional interesting quantities.
-We show examples in Figure~\ref{fig:attribution-types}.
-The \textbf{saliency} $p(z|x)$ encodes the likely location of any cue for recognizing classes $y\in\{1,\cdots,C\}$ in image $x$.
+We show examples in Figure~\ref{fig:attribution-types}. {Treating $z$ as a free variable, the \textbf{conditional attribution} $p(y|x,z)$ is explained as the likelihood of the cue being at position $z$, given the prediction for image $x$ as $y$.} The \textbf{saliency} $p(z|x)$ encodes the likely location of any cue for recognizing classes $y\in\{1,\cdots,C\}$ in image $x$.
 It is the sum over all attribution maps for classes $y$: $p(z|x)=\sum_y p(y,z|x)$.
 One may also compute the partial sum for classes $y\in\mathcal{Y}$ to obtain the \textbf{subset attribution} to highlight specific image regions of interest $p(z,\mathcal{Y}|x):=\sum_{y\in \mathcal{Y}} p(z,y|x)$.
 Above quantities are later utilized for the weakly-supervised object localization (WSOL) task in \S\ref{subsec:experiments-wsol}.
 It is also possible to reason why the class label for input $x$ is $\widehat{y}$ instead of $y^\prime$ by computing the \textbf{counterfactual attribution} $p(\widehat{y},z|x)-p(y^\prime,z|x)$.
 Such counterfactual reasoning will be used in our analysis in \S\ref{subsec:experiments-cue-localization}.